 Take the ubiquitous Rock (city) Pigeon.
 They poop on windowsills, build sloppy nests on rooftops, and thus are generally unwelcome as the mess they leave might also attract other vermin like mice or insects.
-So now you often see “pigeon spikes” or some similar mechanism installed on buildings to keep the birds from perching.
+So now you often see “pigeon spikes” installed on buildings to keep the birds from perching.
 They can spread disease as well, but those diseases are typically uncommon, mild, and not a major health concern.

-House Sparrows and starlings can nest in gutters, downspouts, eves, and other building crevices, creating a bit of a nuisance.
+House Sparrows and Eurasian Starlings can nest in gutters, downspouts, eves, and other building crevices, creating a bit of a nuisance.
 Cliff Swallows occasionally build colonies of mud nests on school buildings, apartments, or homes and generate a bit of a mess.
 Northern Flickers often damage wood-sided homes with their pecking.

 As always though, when we mess with Mother Nature, the results aren’t always predictable.
-In 1960’s China, a bounty was put on House Sparrows because they damaged a variety of crops.
+In the 1960’s China, a bounty was put on House Sparrows because they damaged a variety of crops.
 Billions were killed.
-But because the House Sparrow ate enormous amounts of insects, some of which were crop pests, the years after the House Sparrow eradication were followed by crop failures due to insect damage and widespread famine.
+But because the House Sparrow ate enormous amounts of insects, some of which were crop pests, the years after the House Sparrow eradication were followed by crop failures due to insect damage and then widespread famine.

 Sometimes we exaggerate the pesky aspects of certain birds.
 I found this quote on a website from a pest control company; “House sparrows are loud and aggressive birds that will fight other desirable songbirds away from nesting and congregating areas, and their droppings contain acids harmful to structural materials and car paint.
 Their nests are fire hazards and invite the presence of other pests.”
 Ignoring the clunky grammar, you could substitute quite a number of bird species for the House Sparrow in this quote and be accurate.